UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_5.md

 such a device would be a prerequisite to being a volunteer.
 But, depending on the recruitment strategy on Russian internet platforms, many potential volunteers may already own a device.
-A volunteer would then administer the survey by following random sampling and approaching the subject instructions provided beforehand.
+A volunteer would then administer the survey by following random sampling and following instructions provided beforehand.
 A survey taker would then use the device to enter their survey data.
 Needless to say, much will have to be tested in the way of mobile device compatibility and ease of use for survey takers and volunteers before administering the project, as many participants may otherwise find it difficult to fill a survey on a screen.
 However, if done right, this may allow the volunteer to focus their attention on approaching the subject well and simplify their task (Salganik 2017).
 Third, one may use Salganik’s (2017) notion of leveraging heterogeneity to further cross-validate volunteer’s data